A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Methodology

 \section{Methodology}

 In this section, we introduce our layer-wise adversarial example detection framework (\autoref{fig:overview}), comprising three measures: RT, LT, and their fusion RLT.
 RT captures inconsistencies in intermediate-layer embeddings, while LT measures logit instability under augmented inputs.
-At test time, given measure $m\in\{\mathrm{RT},\mathrm{LT},\mathrm{RLT}\}\quad\text{and}\quad\tau_m,$ we classify $\hat{a}(x)=\mathbf{1}^{\top}\bigl(f(x)>\tau_f\bigr)\in\{0,1\}$ as AE detection results.
+At test time, pick a detection measure $m\in\{\mathrm{RT},\mathrm{LT},\mathrm{RLT}\}$ and threshold $\tau_m$.
+We declare $x$ \emph{adversarial} iff $m(x)>\tau_m$, i.e., $ \hat{a}(x)\;=\;\mathbb{I}\{\,m(x)>\tau_m\,\}\in\{0,1\}. $ Details of the selection of each threshold $\tau_{m}$ are delineated in \autoref{app:system_level_analysis}.
 The algorithm for calculating each measure is shown in \autoref{alg:layerwise_detection}.
 Theoretical assumptions and proofs of our method are shown in \autoref{app:assA} and \autoref{app:assB}, respectively.